Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 `CSharpier` is implemented as a dotnet tool.

-* If you dont any dotnet tools configured, create a tool manifest
+* If you dont have any dotnet tools configured, create a tool manifest

 `dotnet new tool-manifest`

+At this point, unless we run `CSharpier` explicitly, we can commit unformatted code.
+Also nothing stops us using any text as a commit message when commiting.

 * Installing CSharpier as a tool